 You can add extra artists (e.g. if there is a collaborating artist on a track), credits (e.g. if the release notes state the name of the drummer on a track) and track durations to each track, but these are advanced submission features that should be left blank on your first submission.
-If this information exists on the Release you can leave it in the Submission Notes for now.
-Information entered here is not visible on the release page itself, only in the release history.
+If this information exists on the release, you can leave it in the Submission Notes for now.
+Information entered here is not visible on the Release page itself, only in the release history.

 In Discogs, the genres are large, general categories that should be reasonably easy to select.
 Remember you can select more than one if needed.

-The styles field will only appear after you’ve selected a genre, because the available styles depend on the genre.
+The "Styles" field will only appear after you’ve selected a genre, because the available styles depend on the genre.
 Try to choose the closest style for your release.
-This is more subjective than choosing the genre, but you can always check other releases with certain styles to double check you’re on the right path.
+This is more subjective than choosing the genre, but you can always check other releases with certain styles to double-check you’re on the right path.
 Again, you can add more than one style if needed.

 Sometimes there is information on a Release that does not belong in any of the dedicated fields (e.g. if you know only 100 releases were pressed, there is no field for ‘number of releases in pressing’).
-I that case you can leave this extra information in the Release Notes.
+In that case you can leave this extra information in the Release Notes.

 It can take a while to become familiar with all the different dedicated fields, and to know which information belongs in which field.
-If there’s information you would like to include on a Release but you’re not sure which field to use, leave the info in the Submission Notes (not the Release notes) so someone else with more experience can update the release in correctly later.
+If there’s information you would like to include on a release but you’re not sure which field to use, leave the info in the Submission Notes (not the Release notes) so someone else with more experience can update the release correctly later.

-Submission notes are required every time you submit a newrelease to the database or edit a release.
+Submission Notes are required every time you submit a new release to the Database or edit a release.
 The information entered in this field is only visible in the release history.
-It will not show on the actual release page.
+It will not show on the actual Release page.

 Use the Submission Notes field to mention anything unusual or difficult about your submission that might be questioned by other users.
-For example if your release appears to have two different possible titles and you’re not sure which one to use, write the one you think is best in the Title field, and write both possible titles in the Release Notes field, and then leave a comment about it in the Submission Notes.
+For example, if your release appears to have two different possible titles and you’re not sure which one to use, write the one you think is best in the Title field, and write both possible titles in the Release Notes field, and then leave a comment about it in the Submission Notes.
 Remember that other users will be unfamiliar with the content of your release so you need to be as clear as possible.
 Spending a few moments to explain any oddities will decrease your waiting time for submissions to be voted on.

-If you have nothing to say about your submission, simply write something like ‘New Submission’ in the Submission Notes field.
+If you have nothing to say about your submission, simply write something like ‘New submission’ in the Submission Notes field.